 - 22. The Respondent denies that it has breached the alleged duty of care. - 23.
-Determination of a country's GHG emissions budgets and targets is a matter of high-level government policy, involving scientific, economic, social and political factors, including the relationships between foreign governments.
-The Respondent's 2030 and 2050 Targets are reasonable in the circumstances. - 24.
-Further, the Respondent's annual GHG emissions as at June 2021 were 20.4% lower than levels as at June 2005 and current modelling shows the Respondent is on track to overachieve on the 2030 Target by up to 9 percentage points, achieving a reduction in emissions of up to 35% below 2005 levels by 2030.
+Determination of a country's GHG emissions budgets and targets is a matter of highlevel government policy, involving scientific, economic, social and political factors, including the relationships between foreign governments.
+The Respondent's 2030 Target, 2050 Target and Updated 2030 Target are reasonable in the circumstances. - 24.
+Further, the Respondent's annual GHG emissions as at June 2021 were 20.4% lower than levels as at June 2005.
+The Respondent was on track to overachieve on the 2030 Target by up to 9 percentage points, achieving a reduction in emissions of up to 35% below 2005 levels by 2030.
+The Respondent has now committed via its Updated 2030 Target to reduce GHG emissions by 43% below 2005 levels by 2030.

-Minister for the Environment v Sharma [2022] FCAFC 35 at [336] (Allsop CJ).
+1 Minister for the Environment v Sharma [2022] FCAFC 35 at [336] (Allsop CJ).

-25. In addition, the Respondent has taken and/or funded a number of actions in order to mitigate the impacts and projected impacts of climate change in Australia and the Torres Strait Islands, which actions have been reasonable in the circumstances.
+25. The Respondent also denies that it has breached the alleged alternative duty of care.
+The Respondent has taken and/or funded a number of actions in order to mitigate the impacts and projected impacts of climate change in Australia and the Torres Strait Islands, which actions have been reasonable in the circumstances.